grammarly/rocker-compose/README.md

 # rocker-compose

-Composition tool for running multiple Docker containers on any machine.
+Composition tool for running an application that consists of multiple Docker containers.
 It's intended to be used in the following cases:

 1. Deploying containerized apps to servers
 2. Running containerized apps locally for development or testing